 Natural Colors & Perfect for all decors!

 I’m so happy to be able to finally share my new design for this simple Chevron Crochet Blanket Pattern that I have been working on for a while now!
 I designed this blanket to be the perfect throw for any room because of the neutral and natural looking colors!
-It would really go great in most any room!
+It would go great in most any room!

 Check out some of my other chevron crochet blanket designs

-If you like this blanket design you probably will also like some of my other chevron designs too!
+If you like this blanket design, you probably will also like some of my other chevron designs too!
 The Wonders Throw Chevron Blanket & The Chunky Chevron Throw are probably my two favorites! (besides this one of course!)
-Be sure to check the out and let me know what you think!
+Be sure to check them out and let me know what you think!